A tumor is a new growth of tissue (a mass). The tumor is also called neoplasm. But there is a slight difference between the usage.

-There means that there has been a change to the types of cells that are normally found in thae particular part of the body.
+This means that there has been a change in the type of cells that are normally found in a particular part of the body.
 The cells look normal but are not normally found in that tissue or area.

-Most types of metaplasia are not precancerous but some are.
+Most types of metaplasias are not precancerous but some are.

-The cells are abnormal and there are there are more cells than normal.
+The cells are abnormal and there are more cells than normal.
 The cells are growing faster than normal and they are not arranged like normal cells.

 Dysplasia is a precancerous condition.